clovisphere/docker-php/README.md

 A very basic development environment setup :computer: for [PHP](https://www.php.net/):elephant: using [Docker](https://www.docker.com/) :anchor: :ship:.

-**Note** The sample app uses [Slim-PHP](http://www.slimframework.com/), but this setup can be used with other PHP frameworks, or vanilla PHP.
+**Note:** The sample app uses [Slim-PHP](http://www.slimframework.com/), but this setup can be used with other PHP frameworks, or vanilla PHP.

 #### Prerequisite